exercism/generic-analyzer/TRACK_README.md

-# Exercism TRACK_NAME_HERE analyzer
+# Exercism TRACK_NAME analyzer

-The Docker image to automatically run tests on TRACK_NAME_HERE solutions submitted to [Exercism].
+The Docker image to automatically run tests on TRACK_NAME solutions submitted to [Exercism].

 ## Getting started

 Build the analyzer, conforming to the [analyzer interface specification](https://github.com/exercism/docs/blob/main/building/tooling/analyzers/interface.md).
 Update the files to match your track's needs.
 At the very least, you'll need to update `bin/run.sh`, `Dockerfile` and the test solutions in the `tests` directory

 - Tip: look for `TODO:` comments to point you towards code that need updating